Skip to main content

 One crucial lifestyle change is to spend more time outdoors.
 Studies have shown that increased exposure to natural light and spending time in natural environments can help reduce the risk of myopia development in children and adolescents.
 Encourage outdoor activities and limit screen time to promote healthy vision.

-Taking regular breaks from close-up tasks, such as reading or using electronic devices, can also relieve eye strain and reduce the risk of nearsightedness progression.
+Taking regular breaks from close-up tasks, such as reading or using electronic devices, can also relieve eye strain and reduce the risk of near-sightedness progression.
 The 20-20-20 rule is a helpful guideline - every 20 minutes, look at something 20 feet away for at least 20 seconds.

-Prevention and Management of Nearsightedness
+Prevention and management of nearsightedness

 While nearsightedness cannot always be prevented, there are steps you can take to reduce the risk and manage its progression.